 - Integration of quality, document and risk management

+There are countless use cases for flowcharts, which are used in many different fields, functions, and roles.
 While the first process representations, for example in computer science classes, are usually still configured manually using diagrams in a Word document, Excel or PowerPoint, companies largely use special software for this purpose.
 Here, a distinction must be made between free flowchart maker and professional flowchart software such as BIC Process Design.
 Modeling flowchart software like BIC Process Design make it possible to visualize complex processes quickly and easily with the help of an extensive selection of diagram types and symbols as well as an easy-to-use user interface.
 Integrated conformance checks ensure a consistent representation and uncover errors in the process chain.
 Procedures such as inserting, modifying, formatting, or deleting objects are all done in one click.
 With the integrated portal, all users have access to the released processes and are automatically informed by the software in case of changes in the flowchart tool.
 Collaboration functions enable easy exchange between the process participants and support a continuous improvement process.
 This is additionally strengthened by preconfigured reports and analyses that reliably reveal weak points and optimization potential.
 Automated governance workflows and integrated document and risk management ensure fully comprehensive and compliance control of your process flows.

 Our innovative BPM tool BIC Process Design ensures more transpareny and smooth work processes.
 Find out how easy it can be to model your processes, give access to them company-wide and jointly optimize workflows.